-Lecture Exams - there will be 4 lecture exams (from 60 to 90 pts each), this includes the final exam, which is not a cumulative exam.
+Lecture Exams - there will be 4 lecture exams (from 60 to 75 pts each), this includes the final exam (90 pts), which is not a cumulative exam.
 The exams format is a mixture of multiple choice, fill-in, matching, and short essay answer questions.
-Exams are based on material covered in lecture and lab exercises and the exams are returned to me for safekeeping after the class has had an opportunity to review them, students can review them any time.
+Exams are based on material covered in lecture and lab exercises and the exams are returned to me for safekeeping after the class has had an opportunity to review them, students can then review them any time.
 A 50 question scantron is needed and lecture exams will be taken in person on the days set by the class schedule (below).
-All features of the exam process will be clearly explained each time to reduce anxiety and stress!
+All features of the exam process will be clearly explained each time to reduce any anxiety or stress!